 Table of Contents - Dealing with Property Defects: How to Act on Them as Both a Buyer and Seller

-This presents a number of problems for both the seller and the prospective buyer.
+This presents several problems for both the seller and the prospective buyer.
 After all, nobody wants to be accused of attempting to sell a defective home to an unsuspecting investor.
 And, no investor wants to be saddled with a deeply troubled property costing more in repairs or remediation than it’s worth.